devd-s/sample-app/README.md

 4. ECS tasks retrieve secrets from Secrets Manager/Parameter Store for database access.
 5. Responses are sent back through the ALB to the clients.

-This architecture provides scalability, high availability, and security for the Flask application.